richardthorp/rodeo/testing.md

 ### Testing of site-wide features
 #### **Header and footer**
 ##### **Logged out user**
-1. Ensure navigation bar links read 'RECIPES', 'LOGIN' and 'REGISTER'.
+1. Ensure navigation bar links read 'ALL RECIPES', 'LOGIN' and 'REGISTER'.
 2. In the footer, check that the same links are visible on screens above 768px wide as well as the copyright information.
+3. On a screen smaller than 768px wide, ensure that the navigation links are hidden and replaced by the menu icon.
+    * Click on the menu icon and ensure that the dropdown menu is triggered and that the links are correct.
-3. On a screen smaller than 768px wide, ensure that the copyright information is visible, and in place of the 3 navigation links there is one link to go 'BACK TO TOP'.
+4. On a screen smaller than 768px wide, ensure that the copyright information is visible, and in place of the 3 navigation links there is one link to go 'BACK TO TOP'.
-4. Mouseover the 'RODEO' logo
+5. Mouseover the 'RODEO' logo
     * Ensure the cursor becomes a pointer.
-5. Click on the 'RODEO' logo
+6. Click on the 'RODEO' logo
     * Ensure logo links to /index.
-6. Mouseover footer links
+7. Mouseover footer links
     * Ensure the cursor becomes a pointer and the hover effect is triggered.
-7. Click on footer links
+8. Click on footer links
     * Ensure links direct to correct page.

 ##### **Logged in user**
-1. Ensure navigation bar links read 'RECIPES', 'MY RECIPES' and 'LOG OUT'.
+1. Ensure navigation bar links read 'ALL RECIPES', 'MY RECIPES' and 'LOG OUT'.
-2. Repeat steps 2 to 7 from **Logged out user** above
+2. Repeat steps 2 to 8 from **Logged out user** above

 *******************************************
 <a name="recipe-cards"></a>